chengllNice/monkey-view/src/views/mainContent/docPage/zh-CN/message/message.md

         loading(){
             let msg = this.$Message.loading({
               duration: 0,
-              message: 'this is a loading message',
+              content: 'this is a loading message',
             });
             setTimeout(()=>{
               msg.close();